bannaych/kubernetes/oracle-setup.md

 In this example I am not using a configmap file.
 I have includes the oracle variables inside the main yaml file, however you can create a properties file if you prefer.

-* Crete and Start the database
+- Create and Start the database
 ```
 kubectl apply -f oracle.yaml
 deployment.apps/database configured